mustberuss/patentsview/api-changes-2021.md

 8. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
 The locations endpoint won't return as many fields as before.
 9. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
 The api key must be in the environment at start up, so a 403 on a query should only be returned if it is invalid.
 10. Maybe instead of having fake documentation, something like data-raw/mbr_fieldsdf.R should read the swagger definition to produce data-raw/fieldsdf.csv
+11. mbr_fieldsdf.R probably needs to output group.field where the group doesn't match the endpoint's name.
+Ex. for the patent endpoint, the group of patents doesn't need the group to be specified but the other fields would need to be preceded by their group and a dot.
+Or change the fields in the fake documentation (to add the group.field where necessary)?
+12. we probably don't need this in process-error.R

+        "Your request resulted in a 500 error, likely because you have ", "requested too many fields in your request (the locations endpoint ", "currently has restrictions on the number of fields/groups you can ", "request).
+Try slimming down your field list and trying again."
+13. problems with cast-pv-data.R  We need the dots when requesting data, ex. assignees_at_grant.state at patent endpoint, but then we don't want the dots when casting.
+Probably need to remove the dots from the fake web pages and rescrape.  get_fields would need to add the groups and dot when the fields are nested.
+It's the one test that fails.

 ## Try it yourself
 Steps to try this out locally